guidoism/escape/inspiration/jonesforth.md

 Going at these in no particular order, let's talk about issues (3) and (2), the interpreter and the return stack.

-Words which are defined in FORTH need a codeword which points to a little bit of code to give them a "helping hand" in life.
+Words which are defined in Forth need a codeword which points to a little bit of code to give them a "helping hand" in life.
 They don't need much, but they do need what is known as an "interpreter", although it doesn't really "interpret" in the same way that, say, Java bytecode used to be interpreted (ie. slowly).
 This interpreter just sets up a few